-On January 26, 2022, the Company, in accordance with the Company's Bylaws, sent Starboard a letter requesting that each of Starboard's nominees provide certain supplemental information.
+On January 26, 2022, the Company, in accordance with the Company's Bylaws, sent Starboard a letter requesting that each of Starboard's nominees provide certain supplemental information (the "Supplemental Request Letter").

-On February 1, 2022, the Company filed this preliminary proxy statement with the SEC.
+On February 1, 2022, the Company filed a preliminary proxy statement with the SEC.